 - Paying for goods and services

 In addition to these traditional uses, some crypto coins can also take advantage of smart contract technology to offer additional features.
 For example, DASH is an altcoin that acts as a cryptocurrency but also gives holders the ability to vote in a decentralised autonomous organisation (DAO).

 Popular Crypto Coins

-- Bitcoin (BTC) was launched in early 2009 by the mysterious ‘Satoshi Nakamoto’, Bitcoin is the first and most well-known crypto coin in the world.
-Its head start has allowed it to become the most valuable cryptocurrency
+- Bitcoin (BTC) was launched in early 2009 by the mysterious ‘Satoshi Nakamoto’ and is the first and most well-known crypto coin in the world.
+Its head start has allowed it to become the most valuable cryptocurrency.

 - Ether (ETH) is one of the most popular crypto coins around and more than just a cryptocurrency.
-Thanks to the creation and implementation of smart contracts, Ethereum has become home to thousands of blockchain projects and NFTs.
-In some ways, it’s the backbone of the blockchain revolution
+Thanks to the creation and implementation of smart contracts, Ethereum has become home to thousands of blockchain projects and non-fungible tokens (NFTs).
+In some ways, it’s the backbone of the blockchain revolution.

 Like crypto coins, crypto tokens are designed using blockchain technology; however, crypto tokens aren’t native to a blockchain.
 Instead, they’re built on top of it, often utilising smart contracts to fulfil a variety of purposes.

 While crypto coins mimic traditional currencies, crypto tokens are more like assets or even deeds.
 A crypto token can represent a share of ownership in a DAO, a digital product or NFT, or even a physical object.
 Crypto tokens can be bought, sold, and traded like coins, but they aren’t used as a medium of exchange.

 To use a real-world example, crypto tokens are more like coupons or vouchers, while crypto coins are like dollars and cents.